Houston Chapter

 Field Trips

-Starting fall 2024, we are thrilled to have Andy Newman, the Chief Ecologist at The Earth Partners, leading our field trips.
-Andy has 15 years of experience working within diverse ecosystems for a wide array of project types.
+NPSOT-Houston offers field trips in the spring and fall.
+Join us to explore some of Houston’s parks and prairies to learn about some flora and have some fun.
+Andy Newman, the Chief Ecologist at The Earth Partners, leads our field trips.
+He has 15 years of experience working within diverse ecosystems for a wide array of project types.
 His position places an emphasis leading the technical ecological restoration of projects, managing construction and adaptive management, and helping clients meet their compensatory mitigation requirements.
 His background includes environmental restoration planning, stakeholder engagement, construction, planting, and ecological uplift assessment.
 Andy’s specialties include aquatic feature delineations and jurisdictional determinations, Clean Water Act permitting, threatened and endangered species identification and consultations, NEPA compliance, plant identification, and community classification.
 His favorite ecosystems include longleaf pine savannas, coastal prairies, and southern Appalachian forests.

 Additional Coordination Details